nsh87/mimic-iii-vm/README.md

 Ansible is used to provision the Vagrant VM, and since Windows machines cannot currently be Ansible controllers this will not work on Windows.

-System Requirements: 3GB RAM and 90GB Free HD Space
+System Requirements: 3GB RAM and 90GB Free HD Space.

 ## VM Provisioning (a.k.a.
 Installation)
 Clone the repo and create a virtualenv using the supplied `requirements.txt`.